rockarxiv/stream-combiner/README.md

  ## How To Run

+ ## XmlProducer

+ To run XmlProducer you need to:

+    * cd $projectRoot/Xml Producer --> where projectRoot is a root directory of Stream Combiner

+    * gradle run --args='$port $dataFilePath' --> where $port is port number that you want to run on, and $dataFilePath is a path to file that contains data you want to publish.
+[Example of dataFile](Xml Producer/src/main/resources/testData.txt)

+ ## Stream Combiner

  To run the application you need to call:

     gradle run --args='$configurationPath' --> where $configurationPath is path to your yml config file